cyber-security-group39/cyber-security-group39/README.md

 Port and Header Analysis
 Scans open ports and HTTP headers to find misconfigurations or risks.

-AI Assistant
-Your personal guide inside the scanner.
-Ask it things like “How do I fix this vulnerability?” and it gives clear step by step advice.

 Detailed Reports
 Clean, organized results with vulnerability type, risk level and recommended fixes.